PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 correspondence artifacts.
 The sequential yolo_test accuracy gate passes with maximum absolute error `2.4437904357910156e-06` and zero process-tree SWAP.

+The static rank-four to rank-three flatten-HW suffix now has a bounded indexed owner in `flatten_hw_reshape_layout.py`.
+It accepts only the exact semantic family `NHWC -> NCHW -> [N,C,H*W] -> [N,H*W,C]`.
+Candidate resolution checks typed rank-four and rank-three permutation constants, exact positive shapes and signatures, dtype and per-tensor quantization, graph ordering and boundaries, exclusive mutable data edges, an exclusive typed reshape-shape constant, and Session layout compatibility.
+Each candidate becomes an immutable operator/tensor plan that is fully resolved again immediately before differential mutation.
+The owner has a deterministic candidate bound, uses one shared graph index, reconciles `LayoutState`, and never performs internal pruning or a whole-graph producer/consumer rebuild.

+The existing wrapper remains the compatibility boundary for dynamic or otherwise relaxed variants and performs the single historical prune.
+Its raw path now refuses to mutate a reshape-shape tensor visible through another consumer, graph input/output, producer, or variable state.
+Thus strict rejection cannot corrupt a shared constant.
+LINEA is the sole established non-zero short zero-SWAP production model: indexed invocation counts are `2, 0, 0, 0`, while thirteen other measured representatives remain zero at all invocations.
+LINEA's float32, float16, and correspondence artifacts remain byte-identical, and its sequential `-cotof` gate passes at maximum absolute error `0.002297189086675644` with zero process-tree SWAP.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter